 Customized TMJ Treatment Can Alleviate Widespread Pain and Discomfort

 If you suffer from headaches, facial pain, a clicking sound in your jaw, or difficulty opening your mouth, you may suffer from a TMJ (temporomandibular joint) disorder.
-Fortunately, Dr. Steven M. Balloch offers effective TMJ treatment at his Hartford, CT, practice.
+Fortunately, we offer effective TMJ treatment at our practice.
 The right treatment for you will depend on your symptoms and the causes of your disorder.
 Your dentist will discuss your various options at an extensive consultation.

 Do You Have a TMJ Disorder?

 Like many patients, you may be suffering from chronic discomfort because you do not recognize the symptoms of TMJ disorders.
 Common signs can include: